Generalized Zurek's bound on the cost of an individual classical or quantum computation: Introduction

-In this paper, we derive a lower bound on the heat generated by an individual computation that transforms a single input $x$ into a single output $y$ (see \figref{1}).
-Our bound, which appears as (\ref{eq:resInt}) below, depends only on the properties of $x$, $y$, and the physical protocol that carries out the transformation $\xM$.
-It reflects the loss of \emph{algorithmic information} in going from $x$ to $y$ \citep{livi08}, rather than the loss of \emph{statistical information} in going from the ensemble $\inputP$ to $p(y)$ (as in Landauer's bound).
+In this paper, we derive a lower bound on the heat generated by an individual computation that maps a single input $x$ to a single output $y$ (see \figref{1}).
+Our bound, which appears in Section~\ref{sec:bound} below, depends only on the properties of $x$, $y$, and the protocol that carries out the transformation $\xM$.
+It reflects the loss of \emph{algorithmic information} in going from $x$ to $y$ \citep{livi08}, rather than the loss of \emph{statistical information} in going from the ensemble $\inputP$ to $p(y)$, as in Landauer's bound.

 To derive our result, we suppose without loss of generality that $x$ and $y$ can be represented by binary strings.
 The loss of algorithmic information is quantified as the length of the shortest computer program that outputs $x$ when provided with $y$ as input:

-where the minimization is over all binary strings, $\ell(s)$ indicates the length of string $s$, and $\utm(s,y)$ indicates the output of a fixed universal computer $\utm$ on program $s$ and input $y$.
+Here the minimization is over all binary strings, $\ell(s)$ indicates the length of string $s$, and $\utm(s,y)$ indicates the output of a fixed universal computer $\utm$ on program $s$ and input $y$.
 In algorithmic information theory, $K(x\vert y)$ is termed the conditional Kolmogorov complexity of $x$ given $y$ \citep{livi08,vitanyi2013conditional}.

-It has many remarkable mathematical properties, and it is the algorithmic analogue of conditional entropy in Shannon's information theory.
+\newstuff{The conditional Kolmogorov complexity quantifies how much information must be added to $y$ in order to recover $x$, and so it can be understood as the amount of algorithmic information about $x$ that is not in $y$.} It is the algorithmic analog of conditional entropy in Shannon's information theory, and it has many remarkable mathematical properties.
 Since it is defined at the level of individual strings, rather than statistical ensembles like Shannon entropy, it is well-suited for studying the cost of individual computations.

-Our approach builds on the work by Zurek from the late 1980s \citep{zure89a}, which suggested that $K(x\vert y)$ bounds the cost of an individual computation $\xM$, without reference to any statistical ensembles (see also \citep{zure89b,bennett1993thermodynamics,bennett1998information,baumeler2019free}).
+Our approach builds on the work by Zurek from the late 1980s \citep{zure89a}, which suggested that $K(x\vert y)$ can be used to bound the cost of an individual computation $\xM$ without reference to any statistical ensembles (see also \citep{zure89b,bennett1993thermodynamics,bennett1998information,baumeler2019free}).
 Zurek considered a system in contact with an environment, such as a heat bath at inverse temperature $\beta$, which maps some input $x$ to output $y$ in a deterministic (noiseless) manner.
-He argued that heat generated by the individual computation, which we write as $\qqBase$, obeys
+He argued that the heat generated by the individual computation, which we write as $\qqBase$, obeys

-where $O(1)$ refers to an arbitrary constant that does not depend on $x$ or $y$, but does depend on the choice of the universal computer $\utm$ and the physical protocol that implements the computation.